temperaal/name/README.md

 # name
-This program code print terminal My Name!
+This program code print My Name in terminal!